kbirchard/mcphail-update/hardware/mcphail-main-board/README.md

 Interestingly, the receiver part number [TEMD5080X01](https://www.digikey.com/product-detail/en/vishay-semiconductor-opto-division/TEMD5080X01/TEMD5080X01CT-ND/2747443?WT.srch=1&gclid=EAIaIQobChMI-f3J4Zml1QIV6wrTCh2xegkZEAAYAiAAEgK2kvD_BwE) does not have the same package as in the photos of the McPhail trap.
 These are $1.31 each at 25 and the design calls for ten of them.

 They are good from -40C to 100C and are 5mm x 4.24mm.

-Ten of them would require a board about 3 inches long and about half an inch wide, or about $7 for a set of three from OSH Park.
+The board is 2.71x0.51 inches (68.76x12.88mm) and costs $7 from OSH Park for a set of three ($2.33 each).

-This is a $20 board.
 The stencil costs $5 from OSH Stencils.

 ## Emitter Board

-Emitters are in the $2 range and the board will probably be the same size as the detector board.
+The 940nm emitters are in the $2 range and the board will probably be the same size as the detector board.

+The difference in frequency range is due to the ENTOMATIC folks optimizing for response time over exact frequency match, to save on power.
+They also drove the LEDs at the edge of the board at higher current to make sure the infrared intensity was uniform no matter where the bug flew through the IR field.

 The diffuser needs more investigation.

-This is also likely a $20 board.
+The board is 2.71x0.51 inches (68.76x12.88mm) and costs $7 from OSH Park ($2.33 each).

 The stencil costs $5 from OSH Stencils.

 \pagebreak

 <!--- assy start --->
-## Main Board Assembly Information
+## Complete Assembly and Cost Information

 The following layout is only to get a rough idea of how much area the parts would require if they were all on one side of one board.
 The area is 3 inches x 3 inches, or 9 square inches, and a set of three bare boards would cost $48.20 for three with a manufacturing turnaround of about ten days.